 When caught in its early stages, breast cancer can be effectively treated with a lumpectomy—a surgical procedure that removes cancerous tissue while sparing breast tissue.
 Once a lumpectomy is performed, women may choose to undergo further reconstructive surgery to help balance and restore the look of their breasts.
-Denver board certified plastic surgeon, Dr. Lisa Hunsicker, performs post-lumpectomy breast reconstruction to provide women with symmetrical, natural-looking outcomes.
+Denver board certified plastic surgeon, Dr. Lisa Hunsicker and palstic surgeon Cecelia Nguyen, perform post-lumpectomy breast reconstruction to provide women with symmetrical, natural-looking outcomes.
 This reconstructive surgery often provides women with life-changing results that include both physical and emotional benefits.
-If you are considering or have undergone a lumpectomy, Dr. Hunsicker can speak with you to discuss your options for breast reconstruction.
+If you are considering or have undergone a lumpectomy, Dr. Hunsicker and Dr. Nguyen can speak with you to discuss your options for breast reconstruction.

 A lumpectomy is often referred to as breast conserving therapy.
 This breast cancer surgery is performed to remove cancerous tissue while preserving the majority of the woman’s breast.